Jerko Leko

-Jerko Leko (born 9 April 1980) is a Croatian professional football manager and former player, who is the current manager of the second-tier Druga HNL club Jarun.
+Jerko Leko (born 9 April 1980) is a Croatian professional football manager and former player, who is the current manager of the second-tier Prva NL club Dinamo Zagreb II.
 He primarily played as a central midfielder, but could also operate as a right one, or more defensively, as a right-back.

 Leko represented the Croatia national football team at two UEFA European Championships and the 2006 FIFA World Cup.
 His professional club career spans 17 years across the top-flight leagues of Croatia, Ukraine, France and Turkey.

 Club career

 Leko's career began with Dinamo Zagreb in 2000 in his native Croatia, although he was not an immediate success.
 After spending some time on loan at Croatia Sesvete, he became a regular starter in 2001–02 season, helping Dinamo win the Croatian Cup, scoring in the final against Varteks Varaždin and being named Man of the Match.
 Leko eventually moved to Dynamo Kyiv in 2002 for €5.5 million (then a club record).
 In his first season in Ukraine, Dynamo won the double, with Leko playing 18 times.

 In February 2006, it was announced that Leko would be leaving Dynamo Kyiv, having turned down a new contract offer.
 He subsequently signed for French side AS Monaco on a free transfer on 4 June 2006.

 In July 2009, The Times reported that he had turned down a move to English Premier League club Wolverhampton Wanderers as they would not meet his wage demands of £30,000 per week (approx. $49,000) net.
 On 18 June 2010, Bucaspor signed Leko to a two-year deal on a free transfer from Monaco.
 On 25 May, it was confirmed that Leko signed a two-year deal with Dinamo Zagreb.

 In August 2014 he moved to NK Lokomotiva on loan.
 In 2015, he permanently joined Lokomotiva for the last season of his professional career.